 2. Crown Regency Sky Experience

 This is a great place to stay but it is also a great place for those adrenaline junkies.
-If you don’t want to go to the extremes, you can always walk on the transparent glass floor while being strapped to the safety rope.
+If you don’t want to go to extremes, you can always walk on the transparent glass floor while being strapped to the safety rope.
 Since the floor is 126 meter high, it is super exciting as well as scary at the same time.
 If you want to more challenges, there is the Edge Coaster that will go circling the building.
 With 38 floors, nothing is more thrilling than that!
 Extreme and scary zip lines are also available if you want to.
 In short, this hotel is perfect if you want some dare and challenges throughout the day!

 You probably have heard about Jollibee and its food chain existence in modern countries like America.
 Well, the food chain started here and you should give it a try.
-Don’t be put off by the choices of menu.
+Don’t be put off by the choices of the menu.
 Everything seems illogical and somewhat ‘not matching’ but keep an open mind.
 You may like the fried chicken and fried egg or the desert consisting of jello cubes, red beans, shaved ice, flan, and white coconut in the end.
 You’ll never know!

 Most of the historical buildings, locations, or sites in Cebu are well preserved.
 They are maintained in good condition and they have their own ancient and old-school appeal.